annotation/text-fabric/docs/Api/App.md

         All features of all those modules will be loaded.
         If they are not yet present, they will be downloaded from GitHub first.

-        For example, their is an easter egg module on GitHub, and you can obtain it by
+        For example, there is an easter egg module on GitHub, and you can obtain it by

         ```
         mod='etcbc/lingo/easter/tf'